Shop NuFace’s New Mini+ in a New Summer Shade—For One Day Only

-NuFace Releases Upgraded Facial Toning Device: Shop the New Mini+ for a Limited Time
+NuFace Releases Upgraded Facial Toning Device: Get the New Mini+ for a Limited Time

 If you've ever wondered what it's like to have a jawline like Jennifer Aniston, Hailey Bieber, or Bella Hadid, then you've probably heard of the skincare brand NuFace.
 Beloved by many, NuFace's revolutionary facial device provides users with an at-home facelift in under five minutes.
 Perfect for sculpting and shaping, the non-invasive tool turns into an electrical microcurrent technology that stimulates the skin; while toning facial muscles and reducing the appearance of fine lines and wrinkles.
 This portable device is in a league of its own, and now, it's about to get better.

-From August 1 to August 2, NuFace is not only introducing the brand-new Mini+ with smart app technology, but debuting it in a limited-edition sandy hue shade.
-Much like the fan-favorite Mini and Trinity, the new-and-improved Mini+ offers customers the same unparalleled experience—and it gets even better.
+From August 1 to August 2, NuFace is not only introducing the brand-new Mini+ Petite Facial Toning Device with smart app technology, but debuting it in a limited-edition sandy hue shade.
+Much like the fan-favorite Mini and Trinity, the new-and-improved Mini+ offers customers the same unparalleled experience—now with unparalleled customization.

+Unlock NuFACE's app-exclusive 3-Depth Technology to target your skin and muscles with custom treatments on-the-go.

 Introducing the NuFace smart app that pairs with your smartphone device, connecting users to virtual, on-to-spot aestheticians that provide personalized skincare regimens.
 Think of this app as the easiest way to get spa-quality results from the comfort of your home.
 Here, this app does it all, providing step-by-step tutorials, tracking your progress, and even allowing you to set treatment reminders (so you never forget to use this device).
 Oh, and don't worry: the fun doesn't stop there.